 If the two of you are not in agreement, then you cannot file an uncontested divorce.
 You would have to file a contested divorce to get the process started, which means just filing for divorce with no agreement and asking the judge to order whatever you want.
-This starts a divorce in Calhoun County and if no resolution can be reached, eventually there will be a trial and a judge will decide all of your contested issues that you cannot agree upon.
+This starts a divorce in Anniston and if no resolution can be reached, eventually there will be a trial and a judge will decide all of your contested issues that you cannot agree upon.
 This process can take a year or longer to resolve and can be very expensive.
 However, if there is something that you and your spouse cannot agree on such as custody or valuable marital assets, then it might be worth going to trial in order to fight for them.

 Quick and Easy Oxford Divorce

 As long as both parties can agree and sign proper paperwork then you can get a quick and easy divorce in Oxford for either $390 if no minor children or $490 if there are minor children of the marriage, plus filing fee.
 Again, there is no going to court in most cases as long as you can agree on everything in an uncontested divorce.

 However, you want to make sure the paperwork meets all the local requirements for your particular county and the national document preparation companies usually are not aware of these.
 Our local Oxford divorce lawyer is aware of these requirements and will ensure you get your decree as quick and easy as possible.